 When I learned about what flower essences are – the vibrations of flowers captured in water and preserved in order to transmit their specific benefits to our bodies at a cellular level – I was intrigued!
 Floored really, because doesn’t it sound a tad bizarre to our modern minds?

 Plus just the terms “vibrational healing” and “energy healing”, can raise flags for Christians.
 This is because we know our spirit is to be protected!
 If this isn’t for you, that’s okay.
 There are many ways to improve your mind, body and spirit wellness.

 Conversely, one does not have to be spiritual or fully aware of how flower essences work for them to be beneficial.
 I didn’t know they were a method of energy healing to start, and my son didn’t know the mechanics of the lozenge that beautifully calmed his anxiety, but it worked all the same.

 I’ll be taking a deeper look at flower essences and the intersection of energy healing and Christianity soon.
 In the meantime, I encourage you to check out Freedom Flowers.
 I’ve recently trained with them as a Practitioner and love the intersection of faith and energy there!

 Being Honest With God

 God is not offended by our humanity or our “ugly” feelings.
-No matter how we feel, he is faithful to beckon us closer.
-Being honest with God about feelings can be tough at the start, but God is our ever present help!
-An authentic relationship with God leads to authentic healing of our mind, body and spirit!
+No matter how we feel, God is faithful to beckon us closer.
+Being honest with God about feelings can be tough at the start, but God is our ever-present help!
+An authentic relationship with God leads to authentic healing of our mind, body, and spirit!